maherkaz/500-2018/assignments/OSIA/README.md

 ## Second Reviewer

-For each OSIA study, a "second reviewer" will be assigned in March once all studies are established (so that everyone does this job once.)
+For each OSIA study, a "second reviewer" will be assigned on March 1 once all studies are established (so that everyone does this job once.)
 The "second reviewer" for each study will provide 3-5 minutes of commentary on the study after the study is presented by the main reviewer.

 ## Audience Role